-\ 2018 Board of Directors remuneration presented on an accrual basis.
+2018 Board of Directors remuneration presented on an accrual basis.
 In the 2018 financial statement, the remuneration was presented on a cash basis.

-The compensation paid to the members of the Board of Directors include annual remuneration and meeting compensation.
-The members of the Board of Directors are entitled to a compensation for travel expenses in accordance with Finnair's general travel rules.
-In addition, the members of the Board of Directors and their spouses have a limited right to use staff tickets in accordance with Finnair's staff ticket rules.
-Under the rules, the Directors and their spouses are entitled to four return or eight one-way tickets on Finnair flights per calendar year in Economy or Business Class.
-The fare of these tickets is zero, exclusive of any airport taxes, fees and charges, which are payable by the Directors and their spouses.
+The compensation paid to the members of the Board of Directors include annual remuneration and meeting In 2017, a new LTI arrangement was launched and there are three plans ongoing (2017-2019, 2018-2020 and 2019- compensation.
+The members of the Board of Directors are entitled to a compensation for travel expenses in accordance 2021).
+In the revised structure the annually commencing performance share plans retain the three-year performance with Finnair's general travel rules.
+In addition, the members of the Board of Directors and their spouses have a limited period.
+The potential share rewards will be delivered to the participants in one tranche after the performance period right to use staff tickets in accordance with Finnair's staff ticket rules.
+Under the rules, the Directors and their spouses and they are at the participants' free disposal after delivery.
+The members of Finnair's Executive Board are expected to are entitled to four return or eight one-way tickets on Finnair flights per calendar year in Economy or Business Class. accumulate their share ownership in Finnair until it corresponds to their annual gross base salary and thereafter retain The fare of these tickets is zero, exclusive of any airport taxes, fees and charges, which are payable by the Directors and it for as long as they are members of the Executive Board. their spouses.
 These tickets constitute taxable income in Finland and are reported as fringe benefits in the table above.
+The potential reward will be delivered in Finnair shares.
+The shares are delivered to the participants during the year